-We first recall the construction of Graber-Pandharipande (in the non-equivariant setting).
-We assume $B$ is affine.
-For a coherent sheaf $\sF$ on a scheme $X$, we let $C(\sF)\to X$ denote the associated abelian cone $\Spec\Sym^*\sF$; in case $\sF$ is locally free, this is just the vector bundle $\V(\sF)\to X$.
+We first recall the construction of Graber-Pandharipande.
+For a $G$-linearized coherent sheaf $\sF$ on a scheme $X$, we let $C(\sF)\to X$ denote the associated abelian cone $\Spec_{\sO_X}\Sym^*\sF$; in case $\sF$ is locally free, this is just the $G$-linearized vector bundle $\V(\sF)\to X$.